Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

-In Secs.~\ref{sec:taucr} -- \ref{sec:structure}, we find the connection from the local configuration to the local dynamics and response, and finally to the flow behaviors.
+In sections~\ref{sec:taucr} -- \ref{sec:structure}, we find the connection from the local configuration to the local dynamics and response, and finally to the flow behaviors.
 Following this line of thought, one may expect to formulate the behaviors of $\tau_\mathrm{LC}$, the form of $\tau_\mathrm{sh}(\tau_\mathrm{LC})$, and the duality in local response, which compose the foundation for understanding the flow of supercooled liquids in our framework, with theoretical tools involving local configuration and dynamics.
 The key issue is to elucidate how the structure, flow and thermal effect collectively affect the local dynamics.
-In this section, this problem will be discussed by utilizing and modestly extending several critical ingredients of the PEL picture.
+In this section, this problem will be discussed with a simple model employing the picture of shear-facilitated activation at the semiquantitative level.